danioxoli/HotSpotAnalysis_Plugin/README.md

 * If the `spreg` functionalities of PySAL 1.14.3 generate import errors, go to the QGIS libraries folder at `C:\Users\user\AppData\Roaming\Python\Python37\site-packages\pysal`, open the script `__init__.py` and comment line n.
 95

+* A video tutorial explaining Windows installation is available on [here]
 ___

 ### Installation - Ubuntu